WFU-HPC/deac-docs/source/cluster-sla.rst

 Storage Service Sub-Unit
 ------------------------

 **A Storage Service Sub-Unit (SSU) is defined as having one (1) terabyte (TB) of dedicated DEAC Storage for one (1) month.
-DEAC Storage is defined as any dedicated network storage device hosting data used for research on the DEAC Cluster.**
+DEAC Storage is defined as any IS Managed, dedicated network storage device hosting data used for research on the DEAC Cluster.**

 * *The Base Storage Rate used to convert Storage SSUs to SUs is derived from the cost of a DEAC Storage disk, divided by the Terabytes per disk, divided by the 5-year disk lifespan, divided by a 1.1 data reduction ratio, plus University F&A (45.5%).*
 * **Storage SSU purchases do NOT exist in perpetuity.**